pallavink/databricks-etl-pipeline/README.md

 - Limited access to cluster IDs in free Databricks tiers required use of new cluster creation for jobs.
 - CLI setup and authentication sometimes require careful environment configuration.
 - Scheduling and CI/CD integration requires coordination between Databricks and GitHub workflows.
+- Connection to databricks caused problems from the github workflow end.

 ## Improvement Ideas